-At June 30, 2016 and December 31, 2015, the Company did not have any financial assets or liabilities that are measured on a recurring basis.
-At June 30, 2016 and December 31, 2015, the Company's financial instruments included cash and cash equivalents, restricted short-term investments, accounts receivable, accounts payable and accrued expenses, accrued payroll and related liabilities, customer deposits, deferred acquisition obligations, notes payable and capital leases.
-The carrying amount of these financial instruments, except for deferred acquisition obligations and notes payable, approximates fair value to the short-term maturities of these instruments.
+At September 30, 2016 and December 31, 2015, the Company did not have any financial assets or liabilities that are measured on a recurring basis.
+At September 30, 2016 and December 31, 2015, the Company's financial instruments included cash and cash equivalents, restricted short-term investments, accounts receivable, accounts payable and accrued expenses, accrued payroll and related liabilities, customer deposits, deferred acquisition obligations, notes payable and capital leases.
+The carrying amount of these financial instruments, except for deferred acquisition obligations, notes payable and capital leases fair value due to the short-term maturities of these instruments.
 The Company's restricted short-term investments are carried at amortized cost, which approximates fair value.
-Based on borrowing rates currently available to the Company, the carrying values of the deferred acquisition obligations and notes payable, approximate their respective fair values.
+Based on borrowing rates currently available to the Company, the carrying values of the deferred acquisition obligations, notes payable and capital leases, approximate their respective fair values.